dashkite/rio/README.md

 ## How It Works

 Play uses [diffHTML](https://diffhtml.org/) to diff the DOM and make lightning fast updates.
 Events are bubbled up to the Shadow DOM root and matched using `DOM.match`.
+Change events are fired when observed values are changed.
+By default, change events trigger a render.

 ## Demo